dh-notes/pandoc-workflow/pandoctut.md

 Markdown is enjoying a period of growth at the moment, not just as a tool for writing scholarly papers but as a convention for online editing in general.
 Major sites like Reddit, GitHub, and Wordpress support Markdown authorship natively.
 It is now possible to write a wide range of documents: articles, blog posts, wikis, syllabi, and recommendation letters in one format, subject to unified workflows of search, discovery, backup, and distribution.
 The popularity of Markdown in such diverse contexts has led to a diverse and innovative ecosystem of support authoring tools, support groups, and publishing platforms.

 There is no better place to start looking for support than John MacFarlane's [site](https://leanpub.com/) and the affiliated [mailing list](https://groups.google.com/forum/#!forum/pandoc-discuss).
-THe:
-Editors
+At least two "Question and Answer" type sites can field questions on Pandoc: [Stack Overflow](http://stackoverflow.com/questions/tagged/pandoc) and [Digital Humanities Q&A](http://digitalhumanities.org/answers/).
+Finally, a group of friendly regulars staff the #Pandoc channel on Freenode IRC.

+Although we suggest starting out with a simple editor, many (70+, according to [this blog post](http://web.archive.org/web/20140120195538/http://mashable.com/2013/06/24/markdown-tools/)) other, Markdown-specific alternatives to MS Word are available online, and often free of cost.
+From these, we liked Mou .
+Draft, Authorea,

+Esuch as [Marked](http://marked2app.com/) (Mac, proprietary), [Markdown Pro](http://www.markdownpro.com/) (Mac, proprietary), and [nvALT](http://brettterpstra.com/projects/nvalt/) (Mac, free).
+Several web-based platforms have recently emerged that provide slick, graphic interfaces for collaborative writing and version tracking using Markdown, like [Authorea](https://www.authorea.com/), [Penflip](https://www.penflip.com/), [Draft](https://draftin.com/), and [Editorially](https://editorially.com/).ditors
 Platforms
 Get Involved